 The early church

 The early New Testament church, including the ministry of the apostles, had many interactions with the temple.
 After the resurrection of the Lord, the early church met regularly within its confines (Acts 2:46).
 It is the place where Peter and John healed a well-known lame man and used the popularity of the act as a means to preach the gospel (Acts 3).
-In fact, "many signs and wonders" (Acts 5:12) were wrought by the twelve apostles within its walls and on Solomon's porch.
+In fact, "many signs and wonders" (Acts 5:12) were wrought by the twelve apostles within the walls of the temple.

 The first mass arrest of the apostles came after God used them to perform miracles to confirm what they said (Acts 5:15 - 18).
 The Jewish religious leaders, wanting to quell the popularity of the gospel, threw all of them into a common prison.
 God, however, sent an angel to free them and give them a special message.